-If you’ve visited Disneyland & California Adventure in the last six months, you may have noticed a slight change to the Adventure Park – the popular dark and gloomy exterior to Tower of Terror has been replaced by one that’s rather bright and out-of-this-world.
+If you’re fortunate enough to have visited Disneyland & California Adventure in the last six months, you may have noticed a slight change to the Adventure Park – a rather bright and out of this world sight has replaced that of the dark and gloomy Tower of Terror.

-That’s because Marvel and its quirky group of misfits have taken over the attraction and turned it into the memorable ‘Guardians of the Galaxy: Mission Breakout’.
+That’s because Marvel and its group of misfits have hijacked the attraction and transformed it into the memorable ‘Guardians of the Galaxy: Mission Breakout’.

-The adventure began the moment I stepped into ‘The Collector’s Fortress’ where I was able to walk (and wait) among priceless, rare and sometimes living artefacts from across the universe.
+The adventure began the moment I stepped into ‘The Collector’s Fortress’ where I walked among priceless, rare and sometimes living artefacts from across the universe.

-Once I was well within the room, Taneleer Tivan appeared on a television screen where he greeted his visitors.
+Once I was well within the fortress, Taneleer Tivan appeared on a screen, greeting me to his chambers.

-It all seemed calm and exciting especially when everyone’s favourite Guardian, Rocket, made an appearance to give me a mission rundown and directions on how to ‘breakout’.
+Initially, it was all calm excitement, especially when my Guardians favourite, Rocket, appeared out of nowhere with a mission rundown and directions on how to ‘breakout’.

-I was seated in a space resembling an elevator, told to strap myself in, place my personal items on the floor and then the doors shut.
+I was escorted into a confined space – resembling an elevator -, where I was told to take a seat, strap myself in and place my personal items on the floor.
+Then the doors shut.

-From there it was practically a real-life version of that scene from Guardians of the Galaxy Vol 2. when Rocket, Baby Groot and Yondu jumped across 700 planets.
+From there it was practically a real-life version of that scene from Guardians of the Galaxy Vol 2. where Rocket, Baby Groot and Yondu rapidly jumped across 700 planets.

 I was literally free-falling and then rising, free-falling, rising, stopping and then free-falling and rising for what felt like 10 minutes but was actually only around 120 seconds.

-At some point, I felt like I was “going to die surrounded by the biggest idiots in the galaxy” (other riders) but then the doors to the room opened and the entire theme park was spread out before me.
+At some point, I felt like I was “going to die surrounded by the biggest idiots in the galaxy” (other riders) but then the ride stopped at the top, the doors opened and the entire theme park was spread out before me.

-The peaceful moment lasted for around a second before the doors shut and I was using the last of my vocals on one final free-fall.
+It was a beautiful, peaceful moment, that lasted only around a second before the doors shut and I was using the last of my vocals on one final free-fall.

-It’s a wicked fun experience that’ll leave you either ready to go again or like me, struggling to hold down your lunch.
+‘Guardians of the Galaxy: Mission Breakout’ is a wicked fun experience.
+I highly recommend it, but as a warning to all, it’ll leave you either ready to go again or like me, struggling to hold down your lunch.

-The best part is, there are several variations of the ride, depending on which music is used, so if you choose to complete the ‘mission’ a second-time around (which I didn’t), it definitely won’t be the same as the first.
+The best part is, there are several variations of the ride, depending on which music is used, so if you choose to complete the ‘mission’ a second-time around, it definitely won’t be the same as the first.

 FEATURED IMAGE: Disney/Marvel